Luca E. Lum, Sphinxes (Infernals)

 Luca E. Lum, Diffraction Index.
 Mixed Media Sculpture.
 Detail.
 A frangipani for her grave thoughts.
 Ikkan Art Gallery and Helutrans Arts Space.
 Singapore.
 2016.
 Photographed by the artist.

 Luca has presented work at Machine Listening: Improvisation and Control (Liquid Architecture, AUS), and Object of Desire (Gerðarsafn Kópavogur Art Museum, IS).
-Other past projects include showcases at the NTU Centre for Contemporary Art Singapore, and the Cemeti Institute for Art and Society (ID).
+Other past projects include showcases at the NTU Centre for Contemporary Arts (SG), and the Cemeti Institute for Art and Society (ID).
+In 2018 she was artist-in-residence at the NTU Centre for Contemporary Art Singapore, A.Farm Saigon, and the Cemeti Institute.
+She was a participant of Triple Canopy’s 2015 Summer Publication Intensive.

-Her writing and poetry has been featured in NANG magazine and Voice & Verse Magazine (Cha edition).
-Forthcoming writing will appear in Making Kin (animal series), by Cthulhu Books, the publishing platform of the Institute for Postnatural Studies, as well as the Asian Film Archive’s Monographs 2022.
+Her writing has been featured in NANG magazine and Voice & Verse Magazine (Cha edition).
+Forthcoming writing will appear in Making Kin (animal series), by Cthulhu Books, the publishing platform of the Institute for Postnatural Studies (Madrid), as well as the Asian Film Archive’s Monographs 2023 (Singapore).
 She was co-founder of the artist-run collaborative project and space, soft/WALL/studs (2016-2021), which experimented with renewed situations of discursivity, agency, autonomy, and communality.

 Luca is born and based in Singapore.